 Too use virtual power, pair a speed sensor to the Zwift app by searching for it under “Speed Sensor.”
 You will be required to select your tire size and then your specific trainer.

 Zwift has power curves stored for a number of popular trainers.
 Check that your trainer is on Zwift’s list of supported trainers.
-If your trainer isn’t listed then you will have to select “unlisted trainer” and perform calibration through a spindown.
-It’s easy and involves pedaling up to a certain speed then coasting down to a stop.
-You may need to do this every time you log in to ride.
+If your trainer isn’t listed then you will have to select “unlisted trainer.”
+Because there isn't a known power curve, this could affect your ride experience.
+But it will still be a great way to try out Zwift and decide if you want to upgrade in the future.

 Choosing a speed sensor